 Run the pool on the main drain only to determine if the pool light is leaking.
 Plug the skimmer and turn off the motor.
 You will also need to close the pool for a day.
 If the water stops leaking below the top of the light, you should check the fixture.
 Check all lights if you have more than one in the pool.

 Check the fitting around any light located at the bottom of the pool.
 You don’t need to wait for the pool water to drop all the way to check for this leak.
 A broken lens cap or light is usually not the cause of a leak.
 If you notice water in the light fixture, replace it immediately.

 You can remove the light fitting to change the bulb or check it as long as all of the power is off.
 If you suspect a leak at the fitting, tighten the screws holding the light in place.
 If that does not work, you should call in a professional leak repair service.

 Aquaman Leak Detection will use a patented ultrasound system to locate any broken pipes under the pool deck.
 This includes a crack in the PVC tube carrying the electrical lines from the light to the junction box.
 The area around the light fitting will also be checked for tears and cracks.
 Red dye can be used to determine if the pool light is leaking at the wall niche.

-Aquaman Leak Detection serves Brevard County and 10 neighboring counties in Florida with same day service to repair leaks.
+Aquaman Leak Detection serves Brevard County and 10 neighboring counties in Florida often with same-day service to repair leaks.
 Give us a call if you suspect a leak anywhere in your pool, including a light.